-Two thickness values of the gold layer were simulated, corresponding to realistic thick (1 μm) and ultrathin (200 nm) gold layers found in ancient mosaics as explained by Conventi and coworkers and Neri and coworkers [9,10].
+Two thickness values of the gold layer were simulated, corresponding to realistic thick (1 μm) and ultrathin (200 nm) gold layers found in ancient mosaics, as explained by Conventi et al. and Neri et al. [9], [10].

-Furthermore, to investigate the effects of the metal layer thickness on the chemical quantiﬁcation, the same simulation approach was also applied to bulk standards of the alloys with “infinite” sizes for electron scattering effects.
+Furthermore, to investigate the effects of the metal-layer thickness on the chemical quantiﬁcation, the same simulation approach was applied to bulk standards of the alloys with ‘infinite’ sizes for electron scattering effects.
 Reference calibration curves were obtained from the integrated intensities and compared with those of the elements of the metal layers.

-The EDS microanalysis of the gold alloy could include a not negligible unreal contribution form X-ray fluorescence produced when a Bremsstrahlung or characteristic primary X-ray photoionizes a core shell electron of elements present in the surrounding materials and not of the gold alloy.
-When the gold layer is ultrathin and elements even in trace may be present in the adjacent material (in our simulation the glass of the mosaic tesserae), X-ray fluorescence from the surrounding material had to be taken into account and considered for a correct quantification of the metal layer composition, on the contrary misresults are obtained, and elements present in the glass assigned to the gold alloy.
-In fact, it should be considered that secondary ﬂuorescence can be generated in a material outside the electrons scattering volume, because energetic X-rays mean free path override the electrons spreading in most materials.
+The EDS microanalysis of the gold alloy could include a not negligible unreal contribution from X-ray fluorescence, produced when a Bremsstrahlung or characteristic primary X-ray photoionises core/shell electrons of elements present in the surrounding materials but not in the gold alloy.
+When the gold layer is ultrathin and elements, even in trace, are present in the adjacent material (in our simulation, the glass of the mosaic tesserae), X-ray fluorescence from the surrounding material should be considered for a correct quantification of the metal layer composition, otherwise inaccurate results are obtained, with elements present in the glass being assigned to the gold alloy.
+In fact, it should be considered that secondary ﬂuorescence can be generated in a material outside the electron scattering volume because the mean free path of energetic X-rays overrides electron spreading in most materials.
 In the present simulations, the secondary fluorescence contribution was considered.

-The results evidenced that for the SEM-EDS microanalysis of a 1 μm thick gold layer performed by employing operational settings such as a 25 keV beam positioned in the middle of the gold layer, and in the specific case of a sample orientation with the layer long axis in the same direction as the detector, the resulting X-ray intensity value is very close to the reference calibration curves.
-Conversely, the same operational conditions applied to the microanalysis of a 200 nm thick gold layer would strongly negatively affect the accuracy of the quantitative measurement, with a calculated deviation (error) from the real composition of about 33% for silver and 53% for copper [29].
+The results provided evidence that for a SEM-EDS microanalysis of a 1-μm-thick gold layer performed using operational settings such as a 25 keV beam positioned in the middle of the gold layer, when the sample is oriented so that the layer’s long axis is aligned with the detector, the resulting X-ray intensity value is very close to the reference calibration curves.
+Conversely, the same operational conditions, when applied to the microanalysis of a 200-nm-thick gold layer, would have a strong negative effect on the accuracy of the quantitative measurement, with a calculated deviation (error) from the real composition of about 33% for silver and 53% for copper [29].